hardhatdigital/rails-security-audit/README.md

 ### 1. Unencrypted data in transit
 > All sensitive data (e.g., login credentials, PII, corporate data) should be encrypted or hashed while in motion.

-* Provide a secure connection over SSL
+* Provide a secure connection over SSL.
-* Ensure `Rails config.force_ssl = true`
+* Ensure `Rails config.force_ssl = true`.

 ### 2. Cross-site scripting
-> XSS attack exploit
+> Be sure to always prevent XSS attack exploits.

-* Check for any `html_safe` or `raw` in the code and consider if  the application of this will allow users to inject any malicous script attack.
+* Check for any `html_safe` or `raw` in the code and consider if  the application of this will allow users to inject any malicous scripts.
 * If use `html_safe` or `raw`, wrap them in Safe Buffer.
 ```ruby
 # unsafe code